W. G. Snuffy Walden

 William Garrett Walden, known as W. G. Snuffy Walden (born February 13, 1950), is an American musician and composer of film and television soundtracks.
-Walden is an Emmy Award winner for the theme music to The West Wing (NBC), has been nominated for numerous other Emmys throughout his career, and has received 26 BMI Awards.
+Walden is an Primetime Emmy Award winner for the theme music to the television series The West Wing, has been nominated for numerous other Emmys throughout his career, and has received 26 BMI Awards.

 Early life

-Walden was born in Louisiana on February 13, 1950, and raised in Houston, Texas.
+Walden was born in Louisiana on February 13, 1950 and raised in Houston, Texas.
 He graduated from Clear Creek High School in League City, Texas in 1967.
 In college he studied science and math, and he put himself through school working on a late-night radio show at KRBE in Houston and playing guitar in a strip club.

 Walden's middle name was his mother's maiden name, and this was the origin of his nickname.
 Members of his mother's family had sometimes been called Snuffy after the Southern snuff manufacturer Levi Garrett.
 His family and schoolmates addressed him as Garrett, but Snuffy began to stick when he was away at summer camp and the name was preferred by fellow musicians as his career began.